salmanalibanani/salmanalibanani.com/content/post/migrating-my-blog-to-hugo-netlify.md

 ---
 Don't get me wrong.
 Wordpress is great.

 When I started to take blogging seriously a few months ago, I decided to keep things as simple as possible.
 I think that Wordpress.com was a good choice at that time.
 I could focus on content, and not worry too much about anything else.
-The nice HTML editor allowed me to do pretty much everything I wanted to do, and I am not ashamed uisng an HTML editor!
+The nice HTML editor allowed me to do pretty much everything I wanted to do, and I am not ashamed of uisng an HTML editor!

 But I soon realised that it was a bit of an overkill for what I was doing.
 I was paying for the premium features and hardly using any of those.